gchq/coreax/.github/pull_request_template.md

 ### PR Type
 <!--
     What kind of change does this PR introduce?
-Remove any that do not apply.
+Delete any that do not apply.
 -->

 - Bugfix